M27 will be closed with 60-mile diversion for major roadworks

 MAJOR roadworks will be carried out on the M27 later this year.

-Motorists will again face a 60-mile diversion as work to replace bridges continues in April.
+Motorists will again face a 60-mile diversion as work to replace bridges continues in the coming months.

 The motorway was shut between Friday, September 28, and Sunday, September 30, last year.